mikro-orm/mikro-orm/docs/docs/upgrading-v4-to-v5.md

 In v4 this behaviour was disabled by default, so even after the new entity was flushed, the serialized form contained only FKs for its relations.
 We can opt in to this old behaviour via `populateAfterFlush: false`.

+## `migrations.pattern` is removed in favour of `migrations.glob`

+Migrations are using `umzug` under the hood, which is now upgraded to v3.0.
+With this version, the `pattern` configuration options is no longer available, and has been replaced with `glob`.
+This change is also reflected in MikroORM.

+The default value for `glob` is `!(*.d).{js,ts}`, so both JS and TS files are matched (but not .d.ts files).
+You should usually not need to change this option as this default suits both development and production environments.